 - It encourages a variety of fruits and vegetables in your diet and you’re not eating the same food year long.

-How to Get Started Eating Seasonally
+How to Start Eating Seasonally

 - Research what is in season according to your geographical location and buy only those items at the grocery store.
 We’re familiar with what’s eat in the summer (zucchini, tomatoes, eggplant, etc), but what about the other seasons?